Board of Directors

 Jill made a career in entertainment managing stages, performers, and light before they arrived in this desert.
 Nowadays they take care of their cat, admire the cactus, and scramble about on rocks, trails, and trees whenever they get the chance.
 They are looking forward to giving back to CASA and the climbing community as they enjoy and protect our glorious natural environment! |

-Nadi Moraglio Newsletter
+Nadia Moraglio - Newsletter Coordinator

 |